Organizing Effective Actions

 These resources on the Nonviolent Action pages include links to specific handouts, exercises and resources.
 Additional resources are available in a number of handbooks.

-The Handbook for Nonviolent Action (1989), a 34 page booklet first printed in 1989, can be purchased on our store, and can be found at the Digital Library of Nonviolent Resistance at the Rutgers International Institute for Peace.
+War Resisters League’s Handbook for Nonviolent Action (1989), a 34 page booklet first printed in 1989, is quite dated in some of its language, particularly in the sections on oppression in the second half.
+However, the front includes helpful description of affinity groups, consensus decision making, a legal flow chart, etc. It can be purchased on our store, and can be found at the Digital Library of Nonviolent Resistance at the Rutgers International Institute for Peace.